On July 14, the House Appropriations Committee took three important steps towards ending our endless wars and preventing a new war with Iran.

 The tireless advocacy of FCNL’s staff and advocates has laid the foundation for these important victories.

-The 2001 AUMF has been used to justify 41 operations in 19 countries at the cost of 800,000 lives and $6.4 trillion.
+The 2001 AUMF has been used to justify counterterrorism operations in at least 19 countries at the cost of 800,000 lives and $6.4 trillion.
 In January, the Trump administration erroneously claimed the outdated 2002 Iraq AUMF justified the reckless assassination of Iranian Maj.
 Gen. Qasem Soleimani.

 The tireless advocacy of FCNL’s staff and advocates has laid the foundation for these important victories.
 Since 2019, FCNL’s Advocacy Teams have worked hard to end endless warsby urging their members to reassert their constitutional war powers to repeal the 2001 and 2002 AUMFs and prohibit war with Iran.